cyber-dojo-retired/runner-stateful/docs/README.md

 - - - -

 # POST run_cyber_dojo_sh
-Deletes the deleted_files, saves the changed_files and new files in a docker container run from image_name and runs cyber-dojo.sh as the given avatar.
+Deletes the deleted_files, saves the changed_files, saves new files, runs cyber-dojo.sh as the avatar with the given avatar_name.
 Calls to run_cyber_dojo_sh must be preceeded by one call to kata_new with the same kata_id, and one call to avatar_new with the same kata_id and avatar_name.
 - parameters, eg
 ```
   {        "image_name": "cyberdojofoundation/gcc_assert",